H2Concepts/H2-Rent-Stripe/README.md

 - Custom checkout texts can be configured in the Stripe settings
 - Tracks user interactions for analytics
 - Generates SEO meta tags, Open Graph tags and schema markup
+- Shows cancelled subscriptions as "gekündigt" in the orders overview

 ## Installation